Co-Dec/TE_Standard_dataset/README.md

-# TE_Standart_dataset
+# TE_Standard_dataset
-A code to create standart dataset to assess TE detection performances.
+A code to create standard dataset to assess TE detection performances.
 Version 1.0-2017-04

 -----------------